brunolnetto/sql-adventure/docs/learning-path.md

 # Learning Path 📖

-A structured progression from beginner to advanced SQL concepts with specific examples from SQL Adventure.
+Structured progression from beginner to advanced SQL concepts with 179+ examples from SQL Adventure.

 ## 🥇 Beginner Level